quixio/quix-streams/docs/features/data-serialization.md

 Quix Streams automatically serializes data from your language's built in types.
 You can work with familiar types, such as [pandas DataFrame](https://pandas.pydata.org/docs/user_guide/dsintro.html#dataframe), or use the Quix [TimeseriesData](../subscribe.md#timeseriesdata-format) type, and leave the library to perform any type conversions required.

-The `CodecSettings` class allows us to change the message codec type, a way of encoding and decoding messages.
+The `CodecSettings` class allows us to change the message codec type, the way of encoding and decoding messages.

 There are three supported types of codecs: